laszewsk/nist/catalog/aws/amazon-rekognition-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-rekognition.yaml
 ---

+{{% pageinfo %}}
+Amazon Rekognition makes it easy to add image and video analysis to your applications using proven, highly scalable, deep learning technology that requires no machine learning expertise to use.
+{{% /pageinfo %}}

 ## Description

 Amazon Rekognition makes it easy to add image and video analysis to your applications using proven, highly scalable, deep learning technology that requires no machine learning expertise to use.